diogocrds/DataScience/README.md

 > Titanic

-Using titanic set frm Kaggle.
+Using titanic set from Kaggle.